datodev/dato/README.md

 Some of the built-in SS functions:

  * r-pull: Execute a single (non-live) pull request against the full db available to this user session
- * r-qes-by: A single query-entities-by call, e.g.:
+ * r-qes-by: A single query-entities-by call, e.g. to get a one-off report of all of the entities with a `task/title` attribute:

 ```clj
      (dato/r-qes-by dato {:name :find-tasks
                           :a    :task/title})
 ```

-There are others, I'll write about them later (functions for contacting/messaging other session directly, e.g. to start a RTC negotiation process)
+There are others, I'll write about them later (functions for contacting/messaging other session directly, e.g. to start a WebRTC negotiation process)
-Also, each of these should have a "live" version whereby the client indicates they want to be kept up to date on any transactions that invalidate it.
+Also, each of these should have a "live" version whereby the client indicates they want to be kept up to date on any transactions that invalidate it, but that's work yet to be done.

 # Credit
 The vast majority of the heavy lifting around Datomic/DataScript has been done by Daniel Woelfel (@dwwoelfel).
 I put together this example repo and implemented a bit of sugar on top.